 Catfishing at Henry Lake is good, but all other species are poor.
 The boat ramp is still unusable.
 There is currently a public fish salvage operation at Lake Henry.
 The fish salvage is due to low water conditions.
 Bag and possession limits have been lifted at Lake Henry.
 The prohibited methods of take at Lake Henry are: use of poisons, explosives, firearms, electricity.
 Anglers must have a current and valid fishing license to participate in the salvage.
 Fishing is restricted to day light hours only.

 John Martin Reservoir State Park (Bent County)

 Fishing is starting to pick up on the reservoir and below the dam.
-Lake Hasty has provided some quick catches with stocked trout.
 The stilling basin and the Arkansas River below the dam have produced large catfish, saugeye and striper.
 The reservoir has produced a few crappies using bright jigs along the rocky coves on the north and south shores near the dam.
-White bass and wiper are being caught by the dozens out of the reservoir with white twister tail grubs.
-Drum bluegill, carp, and walleye have also been caught in the reservoir, but with little frequency.
+White bass and wiper are being caught by the dozens out of the reservoir on similar jigs as crappie.
+Drum bluegill, carp, and walleye have also been caught in the reservoir, but with varying frequency.
 Good Luck!

 Lake Pueblo State Park (Pueblo County)